Srimathumitha: Carnatic music

 Srimathumitha was born into a family of musicians.
 She started her formal training in Carnatic classical music under Padmashree Gayatri Shankaran.
 She has also undergone Shikshai for several years.

-Her devotion and adoration of M. S. Subbulakshmi led her to produce GITA cassettes bringing out her first solo CD, "PRODIGY SERIES HITS OF MS SUBBULAKSHMI" when she was just 14.
+Her passion for M. S. Subbulakshmi led her to produce GITA cassettes bringing out her first solo CD, "PRODIGY SERIES HITS OF MS SUBBULAKSHMI" when she was 14.
 This album contained very challenging classical and Hindustani numbers from MS Amma's Meera, Shakuntalai, Savithri and Seva Sadhanam and was released by Vidushi Smt.
 R Vedavalli and Mellisai Mannar MS Viswanathan.

 She has an avid interest in Sanskrit slokas.
-This has led HMV to bring out her latest release, "HARE KRISHNA" featuring rare slokas on Lord Vishnu, featuring Sri Narasimha Kavacam, Sri Damodarashtakam, The enthralling Kalinga Nardhana Thillana, and Bhaja Govindam.
+This has led Saregama to release her latest album, "HARE KRISHNA," featuring rare slokas on Lord Vishnu, including Sri Narasimha Kavacam, Sri Damodarashtakam, the enthralling Kalinga Nardhana Thillana, and Bhaja Govindam.